MaazXQureshi/ece1724webproject/proposal/proposal.md

 In addition, the project implements two advanced features:

+- **User Authentication and Authorization**

-1. User Authentication and Authorization: Secure login and role-based access control are implemented to manage the two user roles, ensuring that users can only access features relevant to their role.
+  - Secure login and role-based access control are implemented to manage the two user roles, ensuring that users can only access features relevant to their role.

-2. API integration with external services: (To expand on this)
+- **API integration with external services**
+  - (To expand on this)

 ### Project scope and feasibility